MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/5-exercise-deploy-web-application.md

    :::code language="yaml" source="code/5-deploy.yml" range="81-95" :::

    > [!NOTE]
-   > Be careful with the indentation of the YAML file, ensuring that the new deployment step is indented at the same level as the `DeployBicepFile` step.
+   > Be careful with the indentation of the YAML file, ensuring that the new job is indented at the same level as the `deploy` job.
 If you're not sure, copy the whole *deploy.yml* file contents from the example in the next step.

    Notice that the job depends on the *deploy* job by using the `needs` keyword.
 This ensure the website isn't deployed until the infrastructure is ready.
 It also enables the job to access the `appServiceAppName` output from the *deploy* job.